daattali/rsalad/README.md

 ## Installation

-rsalad is currently only available through Github and can be downloaded easily using devtools.
+rsalad is currently only available through GitHub and can be downloaded easily using devtools.

 ```